MicroWebStacks/astro-examples/09_dynamic-imports/README.md

 [../09_dynamic-imports](../09_dynamic-imports)

 * adapter : node-standalone
+* deferr loading of js on event or timeout
+* spinner while waiting

 This is about dynamically importing a js script only when the component logic decides to do it.
 In this case, after 2 seconds from window load.